gmorgan-ping/davinci-widget-html-example/README.md

-# PingOrchestrate Sample Flow Embed
+# PingOne DaVinci Sample Flow Embed

-This glitch application allows you to embed your PingOrchestrate widget within an HTML page.
+This glitch application allows you to embed your PingOne DaVinci widget within an HTML page.

 ## Usage